JKniaaa/SC1015-Mini-Project/README.md

 **Dataset:** [Data Science Salaries](https://www.kaggle.com/datasets/zain280/data-science-salaries)

+### Dataset Variables:
+`id`: Numeric labels which document the number of respondents in numerical order depending on the submission of survey by respondent.

+`work_year`: Numeric labels indicating the year of work when data was collected from the respondent.

+`experience_level`: Information about the level of experience required or possessed by individuals in each role.
+This may include categories like entry-level, mid-level, senior-level, or years of experience in the field.

+`employment_type`: Information about the type of employment by the individual.
+This may include categories like full-time, part-time, contract and freelance.

+`job_title`: Descriptive labels indicating the specific position or role within the data science field, such as Data Scientist, Data Analyst, Machine Learning Engineer, etc.

+`salary`: Numeric values representing the annual or monthly compensation for each position.

+`salary_currency`: Descriptive labels which indicate the currency of the `salary`.

+`salary_in_usd`: Numeric values representing the `salary` in terms of United States Dollars (USD).

+`employee_residence`: Geographic location where the individual resides, categorized by country.

+`remote_ratio`: Numeric labels which indicate the degree of remoteness of the workplace of individuals.

+`company_location`: Geographic location where the job is based, categorized by country

+`company_size`: Information about the size of the employing company, often categorized by the number of employees or revenue.

 ---
 ### Problem Statements:
 **Main problem: Are Data Science professionals getting paid above the median salary?**